SebastianWolf-SAP/cloud-sdk-currency-conversion/packages/adapter/README.md

 # SAP Cloud SDK Currency Conversion Data Adapter

-The SAP Cloud SDK currency conversion library is a TypeScript library that you can use to convert currency exchange rates.
-You can perform conversions either with one currency pair or perform multiple conversions through a single API call.
+The SAP Cloud SDK currency conversion library is a TypeScript library that can be used to convert currency exchange rates.
+You can perform conversions with either one currency pair or multiple conversions through a single API call.
 You can use a data adapter to provide exchange rates, configuration settings, and so on.

 The data adapter is developed using the [SAP Cloud Application Programming Model](https://cap.cloud.sap/docs/about/) (CAP) and it provides the library with access to relevant exchange rates and configurations.
 You use the data adapter to send currency exchange rates to the library.